mixu/nwm/readme.md

 - Layout decisions are done in Javascript, not C++.
 - Write your own layout, or use one of the built-in layouts (screenshots below)
 - Support for workspaces (0 - 9 by default), each workspace can have it's own layout
-- Support for "main window":
-    - One window is considered to be the "main window"
-    - That window usually gets more space depending on the layout
-    - Each workspace has it's own main window scale setting
+- Support for "main window", allowing for dynamic resizing.
+Each workspace has it's own main window scale setting.
 - REPL, so you can issue commands to it interactively

 # Installing

 You need to use a 0.4.x branch of Node for now, since the 0.5.x branch does not have libev bundled.
-For instance v0.4.11 works (git checkout v0.4.11 after cloning the node repo).
+For instance v0.4.11 works (git checkout v0.4.11 after cloning Joyent's node.js repo).

 From github: